-- collect waste that was currently going to landfill
+- collect waste that is currently going to landfill

 - transport the waste to a licensed treatment facility (e.g. for conversion to compost or to generate energy).

-Grants of between $10,000 and $500,000 are available to cover up to 50% of costs relating to organics collection services to businesses.
+Grants of between $10,000 and $500,000 were available to cover up to 50% of costs relating to organics collection services to businesses.

-Grants up to $1.3 million are available for the introduction of new kerbside organics collection services to households (including multi-unit dwellings).
+Grants up to $1.3 million were available for the introduction of new kerbside organics collection services to households (including multi-unit dwellings).
 These can be new services or expanded ones.
-Trial collection services in multi-unit dwellings are eligible if the trial runs for at least 8 months.
+Trial collection services in multi-unit dwellings were eligible if the trial ran for at least 8 months.

 Who can apply?

 The following organisations are eligible to apply to both streams: